X

 jar of

-prickly pear juice as well, which she regarded as very healthful.
+prickly pear juice at her side, which she regarded as very healthful.

 wood atter her."
 "Snatch that bitch bawld headed.") and was quick